exp111/MMClone/README.md

 - delete circles after clicking them in a AND/OR node
 - clean up multi-steps + objectives code
 - move to (first) unlocked card after solving card?
+- test multi steps more + in mp
+- move case file upload to debug?
+- case finish animation not working on mobile?

 ## CaseBuilder TODO:
 - better step requirement input